tildesarecool/SteamZipper/README.md

 I'm not assuming this exact script hasn't already been done in many other languages many, many times before.
 I'm just doing this to try and backup my steam games.
 And practice PS scripting.

-### Current Script status: Work - Minimum viable functionality
+### Current Script status: Working - easy to break, very unstable
 (the flagged "release" is good)

 The current 15 March version (not tagged as a version yet) works with WhatIf.
 I haven't thuroughly tested it yet though.
 It won't be hard to find a combination of parameters that breaks the script.
 So...don't do that.
 Or fix it.